arensonzz/mapreduce-on-stackoverflow-dataset/README.md

 You can download [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/) (both ) or [Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/).

-## Run the Example Map-Reduce Job on the Cluster
+## Run the Application

-1. First you must start the Hadoop Cluster.
-To do this you can run `make up`.
+1. First you must start the Hadoop Cluster, and build Java program with Maven.
+    To do this you can run `make ready`.
 This will pull the images from Docker Hub and then start needed nodes.
     This process might take few minutes if you are running it for the first time.
     After the pull is complete, it will wait until all nodes are ready.

-1. After the cluster is up, you should start the MapReduce job.
-To do that simply run `make wordcount`.
+1. After the cluster is up, you should start the GUI.
+To do that simply run `make run`.

 1. To stop the nodes and delete output files, run `make clean`.